 Inference

-Load the fine-tuned model as an image-classification pipeline and predict on a new image from the web:
+We load the fine-tuned model as an image-classification pipeline.
+Then we predict on a new image from the web:

 from transformers import pipeline